Sushi on keto? Heck yeah! But not so fast, not every “type” of sushi is considered keto-friendly, at least in a non-technical sense.

 Keto-friendly sushi rice

 Want an excellent recipe for keto-friendly sushi rice?
-Use this recipe that utilizes coconut milk for a unique texture and flavor.
+Use this recipe or other keto recipes that utilizes coconut milk or coconut water for a unique texture and flavor.
+Also, a splash of some rice vinegar and sesame seeds can go a long way without adding very many net carbs per serving.

 California sushi burrito